abhinav/stitchmd/README.md

-# mdreduce
+# stitchmd

-mdreduce is a tool that generates large Markdown files from several smaller files.
+stitchmd is a tool that generates large Markdown files from several smaller files.
 It lets you define your desired layout as a table of contents, and then it reads and combines all the files together.